ditikrushna/A-Mini-Microservice-App/README.md

 ### Architecture

-I have built the back-end of this project on microservice architecture where we have majorly four components and those are the following:
+I have built the back-end on microservice architecture where we have majorly four components and those are the following:
 - Post Service
 - Comment Service
 - Query Service